 - ALWAYS keep the immediate area surrounding the light tower clean, neat, and free of debris. - ALWAYS keep the machine in proper running condition. - Fix damage to machine and replace any broken parts immediately. - ALWAYS store equipment properly when it is not being used.
-Equipment should be stored in a clean, dry location out of the reach of children and unauthorized personnel. - To prevent the light tower from overturning, NEVER use in winds that exceed 45 MPH (72 km/h).
+Equipment should be stored in a clean, dry location out of the reach of children and unauthorized personnel. - To prevent the light tower from overturning, NEVER use in winds that exceed 45 MPH (72 km/h) for GBX24S and 34 MPH (55 km/h) for GBX24B.